HappyRay/testscribe/docs/index.markdown

 An alternative is to create a wrapper function.
 For example: foo_wrapper(o: test_data.simple.C)
 And use (o,  test_data.simple.C()) as input.

+## Unsupported python features
+Some Python features may not be supported yet.
+For example the async related features.
+The command line output may still be useful even though the generated tests need to be discarded.
+Try creating [wrapper test functions](#wrapper-function) as workarounds.
+You can always fall back to traditional testing methods.

 # Project page
 [Here](https://github.com/HappyRay/testscribe) is the project page.